vvvv/visualprogramming.net/content/blog/2024/vvvv gamma Releases/6.0/index.md

 - Keyboard shortcuts are now unified across the main patch editor, extension windows and render windows
 - On render windows we can opt-out of those HDE shortcuts using the "Enable Keyboard Shortcuts" input
 - Render windows (Skia and Stride) now have an optional input "Commands".
 Commands can be defined using nodes available in the VL.Core.Commands package and allow you to define custom keyboard shortcuts that override shortcuts predefined on renderers.
-See "HowTo Customize keyboard shortcuts on Renderer" in the Help Browser
+See "HowTo Customize keyboard shortcuts on render windows" in the Help Browser
 - HDE windows can now be made topmost by pressing Ctrl + T (not working on renderers yet)
 - There is a setting called "HDE Font Size" (not working on all windows yet)

-## VL features
+## New VL features
 ### Send and Receive
 The S and R nodes from the `Primitives` category were renamed to Send (Global) and Receive (Global) and can now be found in the `Control` category.

 This release introduces an additional Send (Local) region and Receive (Local) node that in combination allow you to keep better control of data you send around in your patches.
 Check the following patch in the Help Browser:

 - HowTo Send and Receive Values

 ### Direct import of types & nodes from C#
 If you thought that [extending vvvv](https://thegraybook.vvvv.org/reference/extending/overview.html) with your own types and nodes couldn't get any better, then what do you think of this: Where so far you had to use a [type forward](https://thegraybook.vvvv.org/reference/extending/forwarding.html#forwarding-types), you can now express your goal directly in C#!

 Using the assembly attribute `[ImportAsIs]` you declare that all public classes, structs and enums will be available in VL as if they'd have been defined there directly, ie without the need for a manual type forward.

 It's further possible to write process nodes directly in C# by attaching the new `[ProcessNode]` attribute on a class.
 Again, no further work has to be done on the VL side of things.
-This way (if desired) the C# code can be become the single source of truth for a library project.
+This way (if desired) C# code can be the single source of truth for a library project.

 Learn more about these new attributes in the [Writing Nodes](https://thegraybook.vvvv.org/reference/extending/writing-nodes.html) section of the gray book.